 Referral marketing is where you get introduced to your prospect by a third party who knows and endorses you.
 It is a business strategy to attract new customers through the process of developing relationships that result in a consistent - and persistent - flow of personally recommended business.

-It suits people who are relationship minded and like to work in collaboration with others then get personal satisfaction from seeing others succeed.
-Patience is needed because the relationships must be built before referrals are forthcoming.
-It is particularly suitable for business to business services and other personal services where high trust is needed in order to secure the work.
+It suits people who are relationship-minded and like to work in collaboration with others then get personal satisfaction from seeing others succeed.
+Patience is needed because relationships must be built before referrals are forthcoming.
+It is particularly suitable for business-to-business services and other personal services where high trust is needed in order to secure the work.

 So how can the approaches of direct marketing help with referrals?
 To give your referral partners the resources they need to enthuse others to want to work with you!

 Think of them as your sales force.
 They need all the collateral information, both online and offline, to support their recommendation.
 Your business image needs to give the same message and portray the same image as your referrer expresses to their contacts.

 The same rule of 7 touches applies.
 Your referral partner will have more confidence and more success in introducing you if the prospect has already heard of you through other marketing channels.
 Your messages need to be clear, compelling and consistent as they will be passed on by others to your prospects.